Sid-Lais/attestation-check/README.md

     class Receipt input
 ```

-> **Dashed lines** represent optional online checks — these are skipped in `--offline` mode.
+> **Dashed lines** represent optional online checks, these are skipped in `--offline` mode.
 All other checks are performed locally using only the receipt data and the hardware vendors' root certificates.

 ## Using as a Library